- AI use cases in retail

 The use cases and trends outlined above give a good idea of how AI is already impacting the retail industry.
 But even though the positive impact of AI technology can hardly be overstated, many fears and stereotypes are still alive among various retail stakeholders.
 The idea that AI will substitute human workers is a good example showing how the fear of technology prevents retailers from gaining the maximum possible value out of innovations.

-The job of category manager is a perfect example to illustrate the point.
+The job of a category manager is a perfect example to illustrate the point.
 Let's look at some essential processes and operations carried out by category managers.
-These include negotiations with supplies and internal communications with analysts and other managers, as well as market and competition analysis, procurement management, demand planning, and pricing.
+These include negotiations with supplies and internal communications with analysts and other managers, as well as market and competitive intelligence, competitor analysis, procurement management, demand planning, and pricing.

 Now, let's return to the question: can all of these processes be fully operated by AI?
 The answer is no. We cannot even imagine an AI-powered solution capable to define the category goals, analyze the market performance, and then negotiate with suppliers to get the required products on the best terms possible.